& Gender Relationships

-I make the commitment for someone else?
+I make such a commitment for someone else?
 No man can do that.

 I have heard of Sir Gawain.
 His love for

-you is such, he would refuse you nothing.
+you is such that he would refuse you nothing.
 It would not be the first

 marriage of convenience in the realm.
 All you need do is ask.

 Gawain what happened.
-Without hesitation, nd without being asked,
+Without hesitation, and without being asked,

 Gawain offered to marry the woman on the kings behalf.

-On the appointed day, King Arthur rode through
+At the appointed hour, King Arthur rode through

 the forest to where his adversary was waiting.
 Before arriving,